alerta/alerta-docs/_build/html/_sources/about.txt

 .. _`swimlaned`: http://akfpartners.com/techblog/2008/05/30/fault-isolative-architectures-or-%E2%80%9Cswimlaning%E2%80%9D/

-.. [#] A monitoring tool should not need to collect it's own metrics, you should alert from what you already collect with metric tools.
+.. [#] A monitoring tool should not need to collect its own metrics, it should alert from what is already collected with metric tools.